 The University offers a generous scholarship programme for students who are subject to the tuition fees.
 The scholarship programme has 3 categories:

 A scholarship will be granted to up to 30 % of the admitted students who are subject to tuition fees and have applied for a scholarship.
+In 2018 the University awarded more than 100 000 euros worth of scholarships to students starting their studies in Master’s Degree Programmes.
+The number of scholarships changes annually, in 2018 a grant was awarded to more than 60 students.
 You can apply for a 2-year scholarship at the same time as applying for admission to one of our Master’s degree programmes.
 There is a separate application process for the 1-year scholarship during your first study year.

 The University also offers the Fulbright-University of Turku Graduate Award for studies beyond the Bachelor level at the University of Turku.
 The award includes a grant of 1000€/month and a scholarship covering the tuition fee.
 This award is open to U.S. citizens that are accepted to one of the programmes in the university.

 The University of Turku offers scholarships for students who are subject to the tuition fee.
 Applying for a scholarship is simple: just indicate “yes” in the appropriate questions on your application form for the programme.

 The scholarships are awarded based on academic merit.
 Extracurricular activities are not evaluated and means testing is not used.
 The programmes rank their applicants based on the admission criteria that may include an interview, motivation letter or relevant academic experience in addition to the grades of the previous degree.
 The highest ranked applicants are then proposed to the scholarship committee as candidates for the scholarships.
 The committee awards the scholarships to the best candidates of each programme.
 The candidates may be offered a full scholarship or a 50% scholarship.